How to Setup MongoDB on Amazon Linux EC2

 Responsive image

-This blog shows how to set up a MongoDB database environment on the cloud, AWS EC2 with Amazon Linux.
+This blog shows how to set up a MongoDB database environment on the cloud using AWS EC2 with Amazon Linux.

-• You'll need an AWS account, if you never set up an AWS account before, go here to create an AWS account.
+• You'll need an AWS account.
+If you have never set up an AWS account before, go here to create one.

 Create EC2 Instance

-First, we'll need to set up an EC2 instance, then we'll SSH into the EC2 instance and set up the MongoDB database.
+First, we'll need to set up an EC2 instance, then we'll SSH into it and set up the MongoDB database.

 Choose t2.micro.

-During the setup everything as default is fine for this blog, we'll use default VPC, as long as the new EC2 can access the internet.
+During the setup, everything can be left as default for this blog.
+We'll use the default VPC, as long as the new EC2 instance can access the internet.

-For the security group, we'll just open port 22, so we can SSH later to into EC2 for setup MongoDB.
+For the security group, we'll just open port 22 so we can SSH into the EC2 instance later to set up MongoDB.

-After SSH into EC2, we'll need to create mongodb-org-4.4.repo file at location /ect/yum.repos.d.
+After SSHing into the EC2 instance, we'll need to create the mongodb-org-4.4.repo file at the location /etc/yum.repos.d.

 cd /etc/yum.repos.d